BV/S Neighbors Yahoo! Group

 Our Yahoo!
 Group is for discussion and sharing information in our neighborhood.
 It's a great source for finding dependable businesses and contractors, asking for advice, or finding lost items.
 (Lost children are always returned.)
 You must be a member of the HOA to join the Yahoo!
 Group, so join the HOA today!

 All members of the HOA who include an email address on the Membership form will be invited to join the BV/S HOA Yahoo! group.
-If you are already a member of the HOA and have not subscribed, email email@example.com.
-An invitation will be sent to you to which you must reply in order to join the group.
+If you are already a member of the HOA and have not subscribed, email firstname.lastname@example.org.
+An invitation will be sent to you.
+You must reply in order to join the group.